 }

-In the remote event receiver code, we will write the code which will handle the ItemAdded event.
+In the remote event receiver code, we will write the code that will handle the ItemAdded event.

 using System;